counternote/counternote/README.md

 ## Cuts

 In Counternote, *cuts* are groups of notes that slice some duration into equal parts.
-There are two kinds of *cuts*, long and short.
-It’s the *short cuts* that should be used most of the time.

 You’ll notice in the boring bars above, each of those notes takes up at least four spaces.
-The *short cut* makes each note only take up three spaces and cuts down on visual noise, so it’s aptly named.
+The *cut* makes each note only take up three spaces and cuts down on visual noise, so it’s aptly named.

 A triplet that takes up two beats in `|2.|` is notated like `| ma.ma.ma |` with no spaces between the notes and the clicks being added together.
 That works decently well for small prime numbers: duplets (two notes where one fits), triplets, quintuplets, but for quadruplets and sextuplets, duplets and triplets are connected with `'` which acts as a separator: